davidbreyer/davidbreyer.github.com/_posts/2015-06-09-logging-web-api-with-log4net-and-unity.md

 PM> Install-Package UnityLog4NetExtension
 {% endhighlight %}

-The first thing you need is a logger class.
-If you are already using log4net, you may already have one.
-Below you will find the code for a basic logger class.
+The first thing you need is to do is setup Log4net.
+Below you will find the code for a basic log4net setup method.

 <script src="https://gist.github.com/davidbreyer/7cc138efbc7c7932a053.js"></script>

-Add a log creation class that inherits Unity Extension.
+Add a log creation class that inherits UnityContainerExtension.
 This will allow Unity to create and config your log file, rather than calling the logger setup in the global.asax.

 {% highlight java %}
 public class LogCreation : UnityContainerExtension